breatheco-de/content/CONTRIBUTING.md

 ### Writing a new article

-Pick of of the `unasigned` or `pending_translation` articles from [this list](https://github.com/breatheco-de/content/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and comment on the issue to start working on it.
+Pick one of the the `unasigned` or `pending_translation` articles from [this list](https://github.com/breatheco-de/content/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and comment on the issue to start working on it.

-Follow github markdown synax to write your article, we recomend using a text editor that supports markdown like stack edit.
+Follow github markdown syntax to write your article, we recommend using a text editor that supports markdown like stack edit.

 We have also create some special icons and components that you can also use inside your article content:

 #### Special Icons

 [[info]]
-|:link: for links of webistes with information
+|:link: for links of websites with information

 [[warning]]